mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the specified value is valid for this object; otherwise, false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | A boolean value that represents whether the specified object value is valid for this type and for the specified context.

 ### string ToString()

-Returns a string that represents the current object.
+Returns a string that represents the current object, using the wrapped converter's ToString method.

 ```cs
 string ToString()